👀 Solink Secure Summit ’25 now sold out.

 4. Product placement: Organize products ensuring ease of access and minimal risk.
 The same thought should be given to organizing the stockroom.

-14. Clear exit paths: Unobstructed routes enhance safety during emergencies.
-Use Solink’s Blocked Exit Detection to make sure your exits are always clear, keeping people safe while preventing hefty fines.
+10. Clear exit paths: Unobstructed routes enhance safety during emergencies.
+Use Solink’s Blocked Exit Detection to make sure your exits are always clear.

 2. Secure cash handling: Drop boxes and timed safes limit exposure to theft.
 Be sure to write a cash handling policy so every associate understands the proper procedures.